brianhyun/centerbite/README.md

   - Change the overall layout to a two-column structure with the map view in one column and the restaurant list in the other.
 This removes the need for the _Show on map_ button, which disorients the user if a restaurant from the bottom of the list is selected.
   - Adapt the UI to be responsive, ensuring seamless user experience across various devices and screen sizes, including desktops, tablets, and smartphones.
 Focus on smaller screen sizes.
 - **Enhanced Accessibility**
-  - Modifications to ensure the UI is accessible to users with disabilities, such as implementing keyboard shortcuts, ARIA roles, or other accessibility features.
+  - Modifications to ensure the UI is accessible to users with disabilities, such as implementing keyboard shortcuts, ARIA roles, or other accessibility features.n
 - **Customization**
   - Option to select the type of centering algorithm used, e.g., simple average, bounding box center, weighted center, or geometric median.
-  - Option to select the types of businesses recommended, e.g., restaurants, shopping, or hair salons, in additive fashion.
+  - Option to select the types of businesses recommended, e.g., restaurats, shopping, or hair salons, in additive fashion and the number of businesses recommended.
   - Option to enter the distance from the center to filter search results.
   - Instead of the food icon, have a number icon for easier searchability.